 MAP of the walking tour

 Begin your walking tour of the waterfront at the tip of Embarcadero Marina Park

 .
 If the day is windy, you may find some avid kite flyers here.

 View of the San Diego Convention Center

 Across the bay is the city of Coronado, connected to San Diego by the graceful San Diego-Coronado bridge.
-To the northeast, the pair of curved modern skyscrapers at the water's edge are part of the San Diego Marriott Hotel and Marina
+To the northeast, the pair of curved modern skyscrapers at the water's edge are part of the Marriott Marquis San Diego Marina

 .
 To the right of the Marriott is the San Diego Convention Center